mramshaw/GitLab-testing/README.md

 #### Enterprise level

-GitLab really shines at the enterprise level, where it is very popular.
+GitLab shines at the enterprise level, where it is very popular.

 It can be run offline, making it an attactive alternative to solutions such as [Jenkins](http://jenkins.io/) or [GoCD](http://www.gocd.org/).